Home | About Us | Contact Us | Mailing List | Feedback | FAQ | Search

 Ask yourself, what you are doing, when you are not aware of what you are doing.

-To explore your present process, consider the following experiences :
+To explore your present process, consider the following two experiences:

 When you awaken with a dream, try the following; To interpret the dream place your hand in front of your face.
 Now pretend your hand is a mask.
 Then ask yourself who or what is behind that mask.
 The answer to this question may reveal new aspects of that dream and give you unexpected insights.